 2525.07, Method of Measurement and Basis of Payment.

 Replace the second and third sentence of the first paragraph:

-Payment will be made at the lump sum contract price for Traffic Signalization.
+Payment will be made at the lump sum contract unit price for traffic signalization.
+The Contractor will be paid the contract lump sum price for Traffic Signalization.